feature-engine/feature_engine/docs/user_guide/selection/DropHighPSIFeatures.rst

 and those with bigger values will go to the test set.

 If the rows in your dataset are sorted in time, this could be a good default option to split the dataframe in 2 and compute the PSI.
-This will for example be the case if your data set is made of several time series.
+This will for example be the case if your data set contains daily (or any other frequency) sales information on a company's products.

 Proportions of unique observations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~